Listen. Put on morning.

 Roderick Watson has described his ‘spare and elliptical beauty of voice’, and in his poem ‘W.S.
 Graham’ (Stolen Light: selected poems) Stewart Conn pays homage to

 Watson further comments, in The Literature of Scotland: the twentieth century (2007) ‘his poetry is driven first and foremost by a deeply personal need to communicate at a level of linguistic honesty, integrity and urgency.’
 It is this emphasis on the word that makes Graham, in that terrible phrase, ‘a poet’s poet’.

 The most difficult thing for me to remember is that a poem is made of words and not of the expanding heart, the overflowing soul, or the sensitive observer.
 A poem is made of words. … It is brought to life by the reader and takes part in the reader’s change. (‘Notes on a Poetry of Release’)

 He keeps asking, ‘What is the language using us for?’, and of any poem, ‘Does it disturb the language?’
-Graham lived and wrote the life, and for that at least, for so many writers – and readers – he remains essential.
+Graham lived and wrote the life, and for that at least, for so many writers – and readers – he remains exemplary.